World Planting Day

-On this day in 2006, 29-year-old Jack Dorsey, sent the world's first ever tweet, the remarkably unmemorable "inviting coworkers", on Twitter, a new service he had founded.
+On this day in 2006, 29-year-old Jack Dorsey, sent the world's first tweet, the remarkably unmemorable "inviting coworkers", on Twitter, a new service he had founded.

-Today, Twitter has well over 330 million active monthly users, who generate 500 million tweets per day, all, of course, at 280 characters or less.
-Tweets are cited by newspapers as respected as The Times, and everyone from footballers to presidents - Trump most notably - seem to have a Twitter account.
+Today, Twitter has some 300 million users generating 500 million tweets per day, all, of course, at 280 characters or less.
+Tweets are cited by newspapers as respected as The Times, and everyone from footballers to presidents seem to have a Twitter account.

 But is Twitter here to stay?
 Or will it go the way of MySpace?
 It is, as always, too early to tell, but, rather than a tweet, we are indulging in a Chatham Hotel Special and thinking that it's better to chat than tweet.